 The more you trust Jesus the more you experience His joy.
 That is right.
 Jesus wants His joy to be in you abundantly.
 This is what He promised to His followers:

 I have told you this so that my joy may be in you and that your joy may be complete.
 (John 15:11)

 Peter was one of those listening to Jesus’ words.
 He recognized that what Jesus promised, He also fulfilled.
 I love what the Holy Spirit inspired Peter to write in his first letter:

 Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy… (1 Peter 1:8)

 “Though you have not seen Him.”
-That’s us today.
+That is us today.
 You and I have not seen Him physically on this earth.
-But, the moment you believe in Jesus Christ, the Holy Spirit comes to live inside of you.
-And, He gives you God’s glorious, uncontainable joy.
+But the moment you believe in Jesus Christ, the Holy Spirit comes to live inside of you.
+And He fills you with God’s glorious, uncontainable joy.

 Jesus took hold of me when I was 19, and I’ve been on this great adventure ever since.
 My life is a gift of God, full of blessings in the midst of difficult challenges.
 The more I’ve learned and experienced God’s absolutely amazing grace, the more I’ve discovered my faith walk to be a joyful walk.
 I have been stepping through life satisfied by Jesus every day.

 Jesus invites you to come to Him and receive His joy.

 My joyful walk began when I put my faith in Jesus Christ as my Savior by trusting in what He said about Himself and believing that He died on the cross for me.
 Have you done that?
 If you aren’t sure, I invite you to do so today, right now.